scbao/pysonic/README.md

    - add dependent steady-state functions to the dictionary, calling `lambda_dict[k](Vm)` for each state `k` whose value is required.
 9. Modify/add **membrane currents** (`iXX` methods) of your model.
 Those methods take relevant gating states and the membrane potential `Vm` as inputs, and must return a current density in `mA/m2`. **You also need to modify the docstring accordingly, as this information is used by the package**.
 10. Modify the `currents` method that defines the **membrane currents of your model**.
 These currents are defined inside a dictionary, where each current key is paired to a lambda function that takes the membrane potential `Vm` and a states vector `x` as inputs, and returns the associated current (in `mA/m2`).

-**The `derStates`, `steadyStates` and `currents` methods are automatically parsed by the package to adapt neuron models to US stimulation.
-Hence, make sure to**:
-   - **keep them as class methods**
-   - **check that all calls to functions that depend solely on `Vm` appear directly in the methods' lambda expressions and are not hidden inside nested function calls.**

 11. Add the neuron class to the package, by importing it in the `__init__.py` file of the `neurons` sub-folder:

 ```python